6 Important Things I Wish Someone Told Me Growing Up

 You're probably wondering "how does that even relate to following your own gut?".

-Girls or guys, I want to tell you that if you’re travelling alone (especially at night), follow your own gut if you feel like there is something suspicious and wrong in your surrounding area.
+Girls, I want to tell you that if you're travelling alone (especially at night), follow your own gut if you feel like there is something suspicious and wrong in your surrounding area.
 If you see a man/woman who makes you feel uncomfortable, follow your own instincts and leave and get help immediately!

 If you're talking to a random stranger online and they're giving out these weird vibes, stay clear and block them.
 Never meet them in person when you're by yourself because you might never know what they're expecting.